Marital Settlement Agreements vs Stipulated Judgments: What You Need to Know

 If your ex violates the terms, you have several courses of action available to you:

-For divorce issues in California, the family attorneys at The Sands Law Group APLC can help.
-Contact us or call at 213-788-4412 today for a free 15-minute phone consultation about your case.
+For divorce issues in California, the Los Angeles family attorneys at The Sands Law Group, APLC can help.
+Contact us directly online or call at 213-788-4412 today for a free case evaluation.